Jaboloiaon12/FastDistance/README.md

 Your lists need to be the same length, or it’ll complain.
 Tested with 1 million numbers, but it can handle more if you’ve got the memory.
 Contributing
 Found a way to make it faster?
 Got a cool idea?
 Open an issue or send a pull request—I’d love to see it!

-License
-This is free to use under the .
-Do whatever you want with it, just don’t blame me if it eats your homework.